 If you're reading this blog, chances are fairly good that you want to see your sales team succeed, and have been facing a couple challenges in getting them to do so.
 Well, succeeding at sales and reaching the modern buyer requires a shift in approach.
 At a recent Struto workshop, HubSpot's Aviva Walsh stepped up to the plate to discuss how sales enablement is the key to securing those all important sales.
 We've outlined several ways in which you can enable your sales team to succeed below.

-3 Ways you can start enabling your sales
+6 Ways you can start enabling your sales

 1. Hone your buyer personas